ram123910/sigma-demo/README.md

 # sigma-demo
-this is demo for git &amp; githgub class
+this is demo for git &amp; githgub class.